beerjson/beerjson/docs/recipe.json.md

 The schema defines the following types:

 ## RecipeType

-RecipeType composes the information stored in a beer_xml recipe
+RecipeType composes the information stored in a beerjson recipe

 `RecipeType` type: `object`

 ### Properties